Metaeconomics Bridges the Gap

 Resolving the Balance in Self & Other-interest

 The plot thickens, and becomes easily solved, with Dual Interest Theory in Metaeconomics guiding the thinking.
 The most fascinating feature of the new plot (and Adam Smith would approve) is that one cannot pursue one interest without the other, so we have both sets of indifference curves overlapping.
-We put Figure 3 on top of Figure 1 and we produce Figure 4: Ahha, you say: Complexity!
+We put Figure 3 on top of Figure 1 and we produce Figure 4: Aha, you say: Complexity!
 Humans are complex, as Figure 4 depicts --- which is reality --- as compared to the Econ in Figure 1.
-Each person coming to happy hour can be depicted in the abstraction that is Figure 4, each with a unique self-interest but with hopefully --- if mentally stable, and not a completely self-hedonistic-naricisstic person operating in effect on the vertical axis, and at best on a path 0G close to it --- an overlapping other-interest.
+Each person coming to happy hour can be depicted in the abstraction that is Figure 4, each with a unique self-interest but with hopefully --- if mentally stable, and not a completely self-hedonistic-narcissistic person operating in effect on the vertical axis, and at best on a path 0G close to it --- an overlapping other-interest.
 For sake of discussion assume the shared other-interest is identical.
 So, what happens?

 Well, if each ignores the shared other-interest on path 0M it is going to be an unhappy hour.
-If each ignores their self-interest on path 0G it is going to be an unhappy hour.
-Maximizing other-interest is not satisfying, just as feeding the arrogance of self-love with bread and wine while ignoring the other-interest also does not work!
+If each ignores the own self-interest on path 0G it is going to be an unhappy hour.
+Maximizing other-interest is not satisfying, just as feeding the arrogance of self-love, the self-interest, with bread and wine while ignoring the other-interest also does not work!
 The only way to have a happy hour is for each to sacrifice a bit of self-interest and a bit of other-interest, moving toward the best path 0Z.
-A MetaEcon puts new meaning to what it means to be altruistic, now each sacrificing a bit in both domains of interest, which is essential in order to achieve efficiency, peace (between said people), and, yes, happiness for both people (and everyone else in attendance at the happy hour).
+It is the way to balance the joint Profane (from the arrogant self) & Sacred (from sharing with the other).

 Metaeconomics clarifies we each like our bread, but we enjoy it a lot more when we eat the bread along with a bottle of wine shared with our friends, especially the significant other, and especially if we both enjoy the same kind of wine (same shared other-interest).
-All the other rules still apply: We pay attention to the relative price of wine to bread, and we still have an income constraint, but we go to point B rather than point A or C.
+All the other rules still apply: We pay attention to the relative price of wine to bread, and we still have an income constraint, but we go to point B rather than point A or C. We seek the joint Profane & Sacred.

 Notice, too, that wine and bread are nonallocable, which leads to the joint interest: One cannot gain only self-interest or only other-interest.
 Payoff to both interests arises jointly within the Human brain.
 Also, then, consumers are interdependent, through the other (shared with other consumers)-interest, and consumers are also interdependent with the producers of bread and wine, as well as the wine producers are interdependent with the bread producers.